 Reagan's "New Federalism" brought a sharp reduction in domestic spending, a massive defense buildup, and aid for Nicaragua's Contra rebels and other rightwing causes in Central America.
 Lowry, labeled "a liberal maverick" from the start (Boren), was among the president's more bombastic critics.
 He called Reagan's $1.6 trillion military budget "insanity" (Glover).
 Of those who acquiesced to the Reagan-conservative juggernaut, he said, "Democrats in Congress are too worried about being reelected" (Honig).
 In 1981, he joined a dozen other Democratic congressmen in a federal lawsuit, seeking withdrawal of U.S. advisers from El Salvador.
 "This is exactly the way we moved into Vietnam" (Connelly).

 "We're right and they're wrong!" was his oft-repeated, arm-waving battle cry, repeated inevitably at his annual shrimp-feed fundraiser.
-First held in 1981 at the Capitol Hill mansion of Kay Bullitt (b.
-1925), a liberal activist, member of the Bullitt clan, and devoted Lowry supporter, the shrimp feed became an annual political event that attracted the political great, near-great, the hopefuls, and others looking for a job.
+First held in 1981 at the Capitol Hill mansion of Kay Bullitt (1925-2021), a liberal activist, member of the Bullitt clan, and devoted Lowry supporter, the shrimp feed became an annual political event that attracted the political great, near-great, the hopefuls, and others looking for a job.
 In 1990 (when Lowry was between incumbencies), Seattle Post-Intelligencer political reporter Neil Modie wrote, "Speaking of the Lowry shrimp feed, how many former elected officials could draw a crowd of nearly 1,000 people and raise more than $40,000 at a party when they're not even running for anything -- at least not this year?"

 Seattle Times political writer David Postman said in 2006: "When I arrived in the state in 1993 (the shrimp feed) was described to me in almost mythic terms."